-The funding policy is set out in the Administering Authority's Funding Strategy Statement (FSS), dated 13 March 2020.
+The funding policy is set out in the Administering Authority's Funding Strategy Statement (FSS), dated March 2020.
 In summary, the key funding principles are as follows:

 - to ensure the long-term solvency of the fund using a prudent long-term view.
-This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - not to restrain unnecessarily the Investment Strategy of the Pension Fund so that the Administering Authority can seek to maximise investment returns (and hence meet the costs of benefits) for an appropriate level of risk; - to minimise the long-term cash contributions which employers need to pay to the fund by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return. - to reflect the different characteristics of different employers in determining contribution rates.
-This involves the fund having a clear and transparent funding strategy to determine how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Taxpayer from an employer defaulting on its pension obligations.
+This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - not to restrain unnecessarily the Investment Strategy of the Pension Fund so that the Administering Authority can seek to maximise investment returns (and hence meet the costs of benefits) for an appropriate level of risk; - to minimise the long-term cash contributions which employers need to pay to the fund by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return (this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining contribution rates.
+This involves the fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Taxpayer from an employer defaulting on its pension obligations.